DETAILED ACTION

 It would have further been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include excision of fistula, curettage of granulation tissue, removal of necrotic bone, irrigation of dry sockets, curettage of bone plates, and any other needed extractions as in Buonavoglia to the oral surgery of Bermudez-Bejarano as Buonavoglia teaches these to be steps involved in the treatment of oral injuries which are completed as is needed on a case-by-case basis (surgical curettage is needed in treatment of dry sockets as in pg.
 14 par.
 2 as part of atraumatic surgical technique, but this is not always the case) and further since it is understood that it would be within the skill of one with ordinary skill in the art to have appropriately completed the surgery to address all anatomical issues as a part of the osteomyelitis.

 Bermudez-Bejarano as modified does not disclose that the surgery is a piezoelectric surgery which comprises administering ultrasonic vibrations with a frequency ranging from about 25 to 29 kHz which is translated and amplified onto inserts resulting in linear micro-vibrations.
-Briscoe teaches piezoelectric surgery done on bone such as jaws (see [0012], the piezoelectric device can be used in a surgery for treatment of jaws of a subject) comprising administering ultrasonic vibrations (see [0015] and see [0020], ultrasonic vibrations are used for the cutting of bone in dental surgery and implantation) with a frequency ranging from about 25 to 29 kHz (see [0020], a range of 20-30 kHz is taught to be used for cutting bone which is sufficiently specific as to teach the claimed range of 25-29 kHz as the ultrasonic vibrations of Briscoe and in the instant application are used for the same purpose and because Applicant has not indicated criticality of the claimed range, particularly where Applicant’s Specification refers to a range of about 25-29 kHz at [0012]) which is translated and amplified onto inserts (cutting insert of [0009]-[0011]) resulting in linear micro-vibrations (ultrasound frequency vibrations as in [0011]).
+Briscoe teaches piezoelectric surgery done on bone such as jaws (see [0012], the piezoelectric device can be used in a surgery for treatment of jaws of a subject) consisting essentially of administering ultrasonic vibrations (see [0015] and see [0020], ultrasonic vibrations are used for the cutting of bone in dental surgery and implantation) with a frequency ranging from about 25 to 29 kHz (see [0020], a range of 20-30 kHz is taught to be used for cutting bone which is sufficiently specific as to teach the claimed range of 25-29 kHz as the ultrasonic vibrations of Briscoe and in the instant application are used for the same purpose and because Applicant has not indicated criticality of the claimed range, particularly where Applicant’s Specification refers to a range of about 25-29 kHz at [0012]) which is translated and amplified onto inserts (cutting insert of [0009]-[0011]) resulting in linear micro-vibrations (ultrasound frequency vibrations as in [0011]).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have used the piezoelectric device of Briscoe for the surgery of Bermudez-Bejarano as modified since the limited range of ultrasonic frequencies used by the device of Briscoe prevents soft tissues from being damaged but is used for the cutting of bone in dental procedures (see Briscoe [0003], [0004], and [0026]).